-Additionally, there are Palestinian expressions which are virtually unknown to Gentile audiences, and so their occurrence in, say a gospel written by a gentile for gentile audiences (e.g. Luke), show an earlier Palestinian origin.
+Additionally, there are Palestinian expressions that are virtually unknown to Gentile audiences, and so their occurrence in, say a Gospel written by a gentile for gentile audiences (e.g., Luke), shows an earlier Palestinian origin.

-When these details (going beyond the standard form) are present in a narrative, they are probably retained from an earlier tradition – because details are frequently lost during a traditions transmission, and so their inclusion indicates a retention of them (from a previous source) instead of a subsequent addition of them.
+When these details (going beyond the standard form) are present in a narrative, they are probably retained from an earlier tradition—because details are frequently lost during a traditional transmission, and so their inclusion indicates retention of them (from a previous source) instead of subsequent addition of them.

 Furthermore, a spectacular event such as raising the dead or curing blindness or a paralytic would certainly be known and remembered by people in a particular small town or village.

-This too can be verified within living memory of Jesus.
+This too can be verified within the living memory of Jesus.

-Following these six historical criteria, the the only reasonable conclusion is that Jesus did in fact perform miracles - they were definitely not made up and added to the story later!
+Following these six historical criteria, the only reasonable conclusion is that Jesus did in fact perform miracles—they were definitely not made up and added to the story later!

 To read more on the historicity of Jesus’ miracles, view Fr.
 Spitzer’s full article on the historical evidence for Jesus’ miracles.